 - Agricultural Uses.
 The databank uses the term "Agricultural Uses" in a few places.
-Again, use of defined terms in a consistent manner can ease the drafting process, shorten the easement and make it easier to understand.
-It is essential that defined terms be defined correctly and then used consistently to avoid introducing errors and ambiguities into the easement. - Days.
-Consider whether to specify some or all days as business days rather than calendar days.
+Again, use of defined terms in a consistent manner can ease the drafting process, shorten the easement and make it easier to understand. - Defined Terms.
+It is essential that defined terms be defined correctly and then used consistently to avoid introducing errors and ambiguities into the easement.
+Defined terms used in the Databank include Easement, Granting Owner, Owner, Parties, Property, Agricultural Uses, Development Zone, Natural Zone, Forever Wild Zone, Easement Area, Commercial, Conservation Value.
+Using "Easement" in lieu of "Conservation Easement" will shorten most documents by a page. - Days.
+Consider whether to specify some or all periods of days in the easement as business days rather than calendar days.
 If not, then build enough time into time periods to avoid impossible burdens if time periods include a three day weekend or the Thanksgiving weekend. - Notice and/or Approval Requirements.
-Adding a requirement that the owner seek approval before exercising certain rights gives the land trust control over changes that may affect the land but also imposes on the land trust significant costs in time and, sometimes, money in evaluating the request, as well as risk of friction in the between land trust and owner.
-Establishing approval requirements also requires the land trust to address the requirements carefully or face potentially serious questions from the IRS that may affect the land trust's tax Use approval requirements judiciously. exempt status.
+Adding a requirement that the owner seek approval before exercising certain rights gives the land trust control over changes that may affect the land but also imposes on the land trust significant costs in time and, sometimes, money in evaluating the request, as well as risk of friction between land trust and owner.
+Establishing approval requirements also requires the land trust to address the requirements carefully or face potentially serious questions from the IRS that may affect the land trust's tax exempt status.
+Use approval requirements judiciously.
 The Databank paragraphs often include approval language, but it should be understood as a signal to think about whether prior approval is necessary for this activity on this particular land.
 In other words, the fact that the land trust could impose a prior approval requirement on an activity does not mean the requirement is necessary to the protection of conservation values on a particular property.
 In some circumstances, a notice requirement may suffice.
 In many others, neither notice nor approval may be needed if the owner's permission to act is properly defined.
 As an easement nears completion, a careful drafter may computer search for "notice" and "approv" to double check that the proper requirement is imposed in each instance. - Commentary.
-Following particular paragraphs in blue, and indented to distinguish it, the Databank provides commentary to explain special circumstances for using or avoiding the paragraph and other information unique to the paragraph.
+Following particular paragraphs in blue and indented, the Databank provides commentary to explain special circumstances for using or avoiding the paragraph and other information unique to the paragraph.